giovanogoles/final_work_academic-papers-api/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## Continuous Integration (CI/CD)

+This project uses GitHub Actions to ensure code quality and reliability on every push and pull request.Pipeline Overview- Installs project dependencies with npm ci
+- Starts a MongoDB service for integration tests
+- Runs automated tests with Mocha, Chai, Sinon, and Supertest
+- Generates a coverage report with nyc (Istanbul)
+- Uploads the coverage report as an artifact in GitHub Actions

 ## Project Structure

 ```filetree